Cookies on the Healthspan site

 Though you can get some vitamin D through food, most of it will come from the sun.
 During the winter, our bodies are less exposed to UVB rays and therefore sometimes won't be able to get enough.
 Some people who are deficient in vitamin D notice:

-- Low mood and irritability: one of the most talked about symptoms of vitamin D deficiency is feeling low or possibly displaying symptoms of Seasonal Affective Disorder (SAD).
+One of the most talked about symptoms of vitamin D deficiency is feeling low or possibly displaying symptoms of Seasonal Affective Disorder (SAD).
 To keep calm this winter exercise, a healthier diet and mindfulness techniques can be useful ways to keep your mood in check.